DDallot/TariffComparison/README.md

 1. **Navigate to the Project Root**

     Before getting started, ensure you are in the project root directory.
-This is the main directory of your project where essential files and folders are located.
+This is the main directory of the project where essential files and folders are located.

     ```
     cd <your_directory>/TariffComparison